JamesSkemp/words/content/post/determine-blogenginenet-comments-that-havent-been-published-now-with-linqpad.md

 +++
-title = "Determine BlogEngine.NET comments that haven't been published - with LINQPad" summary = "Find all BlogEngine.NET posts with unapproved comments using this code and LINQPad." draft = false comments = true date = "2009-12-31T14:20:00-06:00"
+title = "Determine BlogEngine.NET comments that haven't been published - with LINQPad" description = "Find all BlogEngine.NET posts with unapproved comments using this code and LINQPad." draft = false comments = true date = "2009-12-31T14:20:00-06:00"